Mexico has an excellent bus service, far superior to Canada or the U.S. It is also the cheapest way to get around Mexico.

 These deluxe or pullman buses are better than Greyhound with reserved seats and baggage check.
 They also have toilets and

 TV although the TV's sometimes are not used or the TV show is in Spanish.
-Bring your own TP in Mexico.
+Bring your own TP in Mexico and deposit it in the

 SECOND & THIRD CLASS BUSES